 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-Acute homeowners can get off the hook beforehand.
-The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Acute home owners can get off the hook a little early.
+The law promises that, upon request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: